shadokan87/token.js/README.md

 # Token.js

-Integrate 200+ LLMs with one TypeScript SDK using OpenAI's format.
+> Note: This is a fork of the original Token.js project at https://github.com/token-js Integrate 200+ LLMs with one TypeScript SDK using OpenAI's format.
 Free and open source.
 No proxy server required.

 ## Features